Maine Inns & Bed and Breakfasts

 "The Pine Tree State" is famous for Lobsters, Lighthouses, Rocky Coastlines, Potatoes, Pines, Ports and Paper.

-Maine's miles of Atlantic coastline are popular destinations for tourists.
+Miles of Atlantic coastline are popular destinations for tourists and a big reason why so many people love romantic getaways in Maine.
 But the attraction extends beyond the obvious fishing, boating and fishing.
 The Maine coastline is also home to historic forts and lighthouses, many of which are now restored and open to the public.
 Popular forts include Fort Knox, Fort Popham, Fort Baldwin, and Old Fort Western.
 More than 60 lighthouses dot the coast of Maine, including Bass Harbor Head, Spring Point Ledge and West Quoddy Ledge.

-While on the coast, all visitors should take advantage of the fresh seafood readily available there.
+Whether you’re on vacation or just making a Maine weekend getaway, while you’re on the coast all visitors should take advantage of the fresh seafood readily available there.
 Whether choosing to dine in a small seaside cafe searching wild caught lobster or enjoying the atmosphere of a larger 5-star establishment serving farm-raised seafood, visitors are sure to enjoy the quality of seafood that has made Maine famous.

 With 35,000 acres to explore, Acadia National Park has something for everyone.
 From hiking to fishing and driving paddling sports to camping, Maine, and New England's, only National Park has an abundance of things to do.